 Broad network coverage.
-The breadth of our network and our ownership of the so called "last mile" infrastructure in Taiwan, which comprises the connection between the local telephone service provider's switching centers to the end-users' buildings or homes, provide us with access to existing and potential customers and creates a platform for expanding our services.
-As of December 31, 2011, substantially all of our installed telephone lines were capable of delivering ADSL services and network coverage of ADSL was approximately 99%.
-In order to provide higher bandwidth services for our customers, we are constructing our FTTx network.
-As of December 31, 2011, network coverage of FTTx with speed of 50 Mbps and 100 Mbps was approximately 75% and 24.6 %, respectively.
+The breadth of our network and our ownership of the "last-mile" infrastructure in Taiwan, which comprises the connection between the local telephone service provider's switching centers to the end-users' buildings or homes, provides us with access to existing and potential customers and creates a platform for expanding our services.
+In order to provide higher bandwidth services for our customers, we have been constructing our FTTx network since 2003.
+We have successfully migrated many of our customers from lower-speed to higher-speed internet access services and upgraded ADSL subscribers to FTTx, which offers even higher speeds by using fiber optic technology.
+The number of our FTTx subscribers has exceeded that of our ADSL subscribers since 2011.
+As of December 31, 2012, network coverage of FTTx with speeds of 50 Mbps and 100 Mbps was approximately 81.9% and 73.6 %, respectively.
 In addition, our mobile communications network provides nationwide coverage.
-Our large cellular spectrum allocation together with our network of 17,973 base stations position us well for the continued expansion of our mobile services in Taiwan.
+Our large cellular spectrum allocation together with our network of 19,941 base stations positions us well for the continued expansion of our mobile services in Taiwan.
+We are also continuing to build our Wi-Fi network to offload 3G capacity in residential areas and public areas where subscriber density and usage is high, such as urban areas, airports and convenience stores.

 Brand awareness, distribution channels and customer service.
-Our principal brands "Chunghwa Telecom", "emome" and "HiNet" have a reputation for quality and reliability.
-We serve our large and well-established customer base through our extensive customer service network in Taiwan, including 17 operations offices, 326 service centers, 223 exclusive service stores and 6 customer service call centers.
+Our principal brands "Chunghwa Telecom," "emome" and "HiNet" have a reputation for quality and reliability.
+We serve our large and well-established customer base through our extensive customer service network in Taiwan, including 17 operations offices, 392 service centers, 238 exclusive service stores and 6 customer service call centers.
+We are continuing to expand and transform our retail stores while increasing the number of our service centers throughout Taiwan.
 We also offer comprehensive and high-quality point of sale and after sale services in our service centers, stores and over the internet.
 Our extensive sales and distribution channels help us attract additional customers and develop new business opportunities.
-In 2011, we also obtained several domestic and international awards which recognized our service quality, corporate governance and corporate social responsibility.
-In the Reader's Digest Trusted Brands Award, we have stood out and won the Platinum Award of Telecom Company in Taiwan for eight consecutive years since 2004.
-We were also awarded the "Best Companies in Asia" by Euromoney, "Excellence in Corporate Social Responsibility Award" by the Common Wealth Magazine, "Excellent Service Award 2011" by Global Views, "Best Financial Disclosure" in Asia-Pacific and Greater China, and "Bronze Award of Investor Relations Website" in Taiwan by IR Global Rankings.
+In 2012, we also obtained several domestic and international awards which recognized our service quality, corporate governance and our fulfillment of corporate social responsibility.
+In the Reader's Digest Trusted Brands Awards, we have stood out and won the Platinum Award of Telecom Company in Taiwan for nine consecutive years since 2004.
+We were also awarded the "Excellence in Corporate Social Responsibility Award" by the Common Wealth Magazine, "Excellent Service Award 2012" by Global Views, and were ranked A++ in "Transparency and Information Disclosure" by the Taiwan Securities and Futures Institute.